 Students who miss school frequently end up with gaps in their learning.
 They are less likely to read proficiently by third grade and more likely to drop out of school.
 Missing school, even in kindergarten, has consequences for children.
 Almost 1,000 Cumberland County elementary students, kindergarten through fifth grade, missed over 10% of their school year in each of the last two years.
+15% of all Maine students were chronically absent according to the US Department of Education, Office of Civil Rights.

 Chronic absence is a problem that can be solved when schools, families, and communities work together to create a culture of attendance among children as soon as they start school; when we monitor student absence; and when we identify and overcome barriers to getting to school.